group

 pebblestream:sum("Amount"[, "Result"])

-The "Amount" rows are summed together for all rows that have the same "Last" and "First" values.
+The "Amount" rows are summed across all rows with the same "Last" and "First" values.
 If "Result" is provided, a new column called "Result" is created with the value.
-Otherwise, the "Amount" column is updated with the result of the sum.
+Otherwise, the "Amount" column is updated with the sum.

 Sum Example